 7. Unarrest.
 Even though the officer has placed the defendant under arrest out at the roadside, in Linn County they are allowed to terminate the arrest—which the Iowa Supreme Court held in 2017 doesn’t reach completion until the Defendant has been brought before a magistrate at initial appearance—and release them pending a urine test.
 Again, when an officer mistakenly assumes someone is under the influence of alcohol and then is chagrined by a test result below the presumptive level of intoxication, in Linn County they have released the Defendant and then awaited urine test results.

 7. Five after five.
 While this isn't the law, you should expect to stay in jail for no fewer than five hours after an OWI arrest in the Sixth Judicial District.
 You may be asked to provide a Preliminary Breath Test or non-evidentiary DMT test requiring a result below .05 g ETOH/210 L breath.
 Many defendants are suspicious that they must blow a third time to be released.
 This result is well outside the two hours required to consider the result presumptively your BrAC while operating.
 Moreover, preliminary breath tests, or, screening tests are never admissible before the jury.
 Department of Public Safety protocols instruct officers that non-evidentiary tests are just that: not evidence.

-If you have been arrested for OWI, Operating While Intoxicated, in Cedar Rapids, Iowa City, or other Iowa community or county, contact Cmelik OWI and Criminal Law PLC.
+If you have been arrested for OWI, Operating While Intoxicated, in Cedar Rapids, Iowa City, or other Iowa community or county, contact David A. Cmelik Law PLC.
 However, note that a blog is not legal advice and that sending a lawyer unsolicited information over the Internet does not establish an attorney-client relationship.